 Optical Coherence Tomography (OCT) for the Conservation and Interpretation of Enamels

-Vitreous materials are glass or glass-like substance.
+Vitreous materials are glass or glass-like substances.
 This project is focused on the study of medieval Limoges enamels and, with main focus on the investigation of their degradation.

 The project studies the degradation of medieval enamels through application of OCT combined with other analytical techniques to understand the deterioration processes in vitreous materials in the British Museum's collection.
 Optical Coherence Tomography (OCT) will be the main technique employed, as well as supporting techniques such as: reflectance spectral imaging (both in VIS/NIR and SWIR regime) and X-ray radiography, as well as X-ray Fluorescence (XRF), Fourier Transform infrared (FTIR) and Raman spectroscopy.